 - Bulk Odorant Filter, figure 12, provides primary odorant filtration between the storage tank and the NJEX-7300G.
-The bulk odorant filter is pre-installed inside the system enclosure attachment to the odorant source is via a bulk filter manifold equipped with 1/4" FNPT connection located on the back of the system enclosure. - Mechanical Interconnect Cable, figure 12, provides the connection between the system control enclosure and the electrical components located in the mechanical section. - Expansion Tank, figure 13, provides a closed loop system for pressure fluctuations within the Verometer during the odorant fill and injection cycle. - NJEX Gas Filter, figure 13, installed between the actuation gas regulator and the actuation gas manifolds provides a 25 micron coalescent filtration to insure a clean pneumatic supply. - Actuation Gas Regulator, figure 12, provides additional regulation of supply gas to actuate the pump. - Service Tray, (Not Illustrated), should be installed in the bottom of the system enclosure, to capture any drops that may occur during servicing of the odorizer.
+The bulk odorant filter is pre-installed on the system enclosure attachment to the odorant source is via a bulk filter manifold equipped with 1/4" FNPT connection located on the back of the system enclosure. - Mechanical Interconnect Cable, figure 12, provides the connection between the system control enclosure and the electrical components located in the mechanical section. - Expansion Tank, figure 13, provides a closed loop system for pressure fluctuations within the Verometer during the odorant fill and injection cycle. - NJEX Gas Filter, figure 13, installed between the actuation gas regulator and the actuation gas manifolds provides a 25 micron coalescent filtration to insure a clean pneumatic supply. - Actuation Gas Regulator, figure 13, provides additional regulation of supply gas to actuate the pump.